-It could be that you have been working for many years in a health and social care system which has pulled you in too many directions.
+It could be that you have been working for many years in a health system which has pulled you in too many directions.
 Having to make decisions which conflict your professional values have can have an impact.
 The depths of your moral pain, which also signifies your humanity, is indicative of the degree to which you feel your values have been violated.

 This can lead to feelings of: